Education and qualifications:

 I always had a passion for puzzles and making things.
-My favourite toys were Lego and Meccano and my favourite subjects were Science and Maths.
-I didn’t translate this into thinking about a potential career in engineering until I was 16 and a family friend actually told me about some of the impact engineers can have on everyday life.
-I looked into it for myself and became fascinated by the abstract idea of thermodynamics and how this could create something as tangible as a car or as simple as shampoo.
+My favourite toys were Lego and Meccano, and my favourite subjects were Science and Maths.
+I didn’t translate this into thinking about a potential career in engineering until I was 16 and a family friend told me about some of the impact engineers can have on everyday life.
+I investigated it for myself and became fascinated by the abstract idea of thermodynamics and how this could create something as tangible as a car or as simple as shampoo.

 Please describe your role or position within your workplace.

 Philips is a global medical equipment and electronics company.
 My role is to lead the healthcare manufacturing sites to achieve the company’s sustainability targets.
 In my role, I translate targets into actions – I am the bridge between production and sustainability, and provide the link between sustainable manufacturing and its implications for all other parts of the business.
 I use my engineering experience to understand and engage the manufacturing sites and help create the business cases for the projects.
 I particularly focus on increasing circularity in the Iincludes X-rays, Magnetic Resonance Imaging (MRI), Computed Tomography Scan’s (CTs), Ultrasounds and many more technologies.
 These are 2D and 3D imaging technologies that guide doctors in diagnosis, treatment and operations of various conditions and injuries.